• Skip to main content

 Ingredient: sugar!
 I will gladly admit that I cannot live without it.
 A kitchen gadget that I couldn’t live without isn’t really a gadget.
 It’s a good knife.
 In Germany you can buy really cheap good quality knifes that will last forever and that are super sharp.
 They have a very thin blade made from non-stainless carbon steel.
 I just love these knifes!

-Check Out More of My Why I Cook Interviews Below!
+Check Out More of My Interviews!

 Kathy Patalsky of Healthy Happy Life